 Uses & Effectiveness

 - Mosquito repellent.
 Some research shows that applying a gel containing 5% to 25% celery extract to the skin can repel mosquitos for up to 4.5 hours.
 Other research shows that applying a specific product containing celery extract 5%, vanillin, eucalyptus oil, orange oil, and citronella oil, repels mosquitoes similarly to other commercial products, such as DEET 25% and Insect Block 28.

-Side Effects & SafetyCelery oil and celery seeds are LIKELY SAFE when taken by mouth in food amounts.
-Celery is POSSIBLY SAFE for most people when taken by mouth or applied to the skin in medicinal amounts for a short period of time.
-However, many people are allergic to celery.
-Allergic reactions can range from skin inflammation to anaphylaxis.
+When applied to the skin: Celery is possibly safe for most people when used short-term.
+Some people are allergic to celery.
+Allergic reactions can range from skin rashes to anaphylaxis.
 Celery can also cause sensitivity to the sun.